A genuine show that covers coming of age while mixing the comedy and seriousness of it all appropriately.

 One area where the writing suffers is it can become cliched at times.
 A lot of issues that come from the characters is almost always a lack of communication.
-It’s a good lesson for any teenagers that watch the show to understand that communication is the foundation upon which every good relationship works but as someone who’s seen it constantly in romantic comedies, it gets a bit grating every time I see it.
-Otherwise, the writing is generally very good.
+It’s a good lesson for any teenagers that watch the show to understand that communication is the foundation upon which every good relationship works but as someone who’s seen it consistently in romantic comedies, it gets a bit grating every time I see it.
+Otherwise, the writing is generally outstanding.
 Characters stay in character and develop into stronger characters as the show moves along.
 The bits of comedy are mixed well with the more serious moments of the show and neither feel out of place whenever they occur.

-It's weird to say but the cinematography is also worthy of praise.
-The unnamed fictional town where the show takes place is beautiful and the camera takes full advantage of showing you how beautiful it is.
+It's weird to say, but the cinematography is also worthy of praise.
+The unnamed fictional town where the show takes place is beautiful, and the camera takes full advantage of showing you how beautiful it is.
 There's also an interesting technique when a character is shown interacting with other characters all in a row.
 The camera will take the first-person point of view and follow each interaction until the character finally gets their instructions on where to go next.
 It's a nice little camera flourish that adds a bit of context as to who is being told what.

-Call me crazy but this is a great show that should be shown to high schoolers as a kind of guide for how to handle issues such as how to approach sex, waiting until the right time to have sex, finding out who you are, communicating with your partner, etc. Sometimes fiction based in reality can have more profound effects than someone simply regurgitating the same old ‘birds and the bees’ yarn.
+Call me crazy, but this is a great show that should be shown to high schoolers as a kind of guide for how to handle issues such as how to approach sex, waiting until the right time to have sex, finding out who you are, communicating with your partner, etc. Sometimes fiction based in reality can have more profound effects than someone merely regurgitating the same old ‘birds and the bees’ yarn.